US to withdraw all troops from Afghanistan by Sept. 11 - WTMJ

 Biden’s choice of the 9/11 date underscores the reason that American troops were in Afghanistan to begin with — to prevent extremist groups like al-Qaida from establishing a foothold again that could be used to launch attacks against the U.S.

-The president decided that the deadline for withdrawal of U.S. forces had to be absolute, rather than provisional on conditions inside Afghanistan as the deadline neared, the senior administration official said.
+The administration official said Biden decided that the withdrawal deadline had to be absolute, rather than based on conditions on the ground.
 “We’re committing today to going to zero” U.S. forces by Sept.
 11, and possibly well before, the official said, adding that Biden concluded that a conditioned withdrawal would be “a recipe for staying in Afghanistan forever.”

+Defense officials and commanders had argued against the May 1 deadline, saying the U.S. troop withdrawal should be based on security conditions in Afghanistan, including Taliban attacks and violence.

+White House press secretary Jen Psaki said Biden will deliver remarks on Wednesday “on the way forward in Afghanistan, including his plans and timeline for withdrawing U.S. troops.”
+She didn’t provide details, but said during a White House briefing that Biden “has been consistent in his view that there is not a military solution to Afghanistan, that we have been there for far too long.”

-U.S. officials provided details on Biden’s decision on condition of anonymity, speaking ahead of the announcement.
-It was first reported by The Washington Post.
+Several U.S. officials confirmed Biden’s withdrawal decision to The Associated Press, and an administration official provided details to reporters on condition of anonymity, speaking ahead of the announcement.

-According to the administration official, the only U.S. forces remaining in Afghanistan will be those deemed necessary to protect diplomats in the country.
-An exact number had yet to be decided.
+According to the administration official, the only U.S. forces remaining in Afghanistan will be those needed to protect diplomats there.
+No exact number was provided, but American troop totals in Afghanistan have been understated by U.S. administrations for years.
+Officials have quietly acknowledged that there are hundreds more in Afghanistan than the official 2,500 number, and likely would include special operations forces conducting covert or counterterrorism missions, often working with intelligence agency personnel.

 An intelligence community report issued Tuesday about global challenges for the next year said prospects for a peace deal in Afghanistan are “low” and warned that “the Taliban is likely to make gains on the battlefield.
 If the coalition withdraws support, the report says, the Afghan government will struggle to control the Taliban.